toposhaba/a2a-salesforce-apex/README.md

 ## Examples

-You can find an example of how to use the A2A Java SDK [here](https://github.com/fjuma/a2a-samples/tree/java-sdk-example/samples/multi_language/python_and_java_multiagent/weather_agent).
+You can find an example of how to use the A2A Java SDK in the [a2a-samples repository](https://github.com/a2aproject/a2a-samples/tree/main/samples/multi_language/python_and_java_multiagent/weather_agent).

 More examples will be added soon.